Exploring the Future of AI-Infused Objects

 Location

-The Salon and the Makeathon will take place Monday 14 April at the location of Master Digital Design, Theo Thijssen Huis building, Wibautstraat Amsterdam.
+The Salon and the Speculative Design Workshop will take place at the location of Master Digital Design, Theo Thijssenhuis building, 4th floor, Wibautstraat 2-4, Amsterdam.

 Connected to Salon we organize a makeathon where we create a Future Zine that brings the provotypes to life using speculative design methodologies.
 The outcomes will be used to create immersive experiences with the provotypes that can be presented and discussed with the visitors of the future fest in June.